jcfug8/daylear/design.md

 THe UI should show a UI to list circles.
 I would expect there to be a table for public circles and a table for circles the user has access to.

-I need to remove the current publicCircle resource because it is not needed.
+I need to remove the current circle resource because it is not needed.
 If a circle is public then you don't need access to view it.
 You can, however, ask for write access to a public circle.
 ## Levels
 - Unspecified
   - the circle basic details can be viewed